 Self-raising flour option

 I usually use gluten-free plain (all-purpose) flour in this recipe for gluten-free chocolate cupcakes, but alternatively you can swap this for gluten-free self-raising flour.
-Use the same quantity (140g for 12 cupcakes) of flour and reduce the baking powder by 1 ½ tsp.
+Use the same quantity (140g for 12 cupcakes) of flour and reduce the baking powder by 1 ½ teaspoon

 🧁 Other goodies